Bridge to Practice Fellowship Program

 - The Fellowship does not create an employer-employee relationship between Bridge to Practice Fellows and the University of Richmond, and the Law School will not supervise the Fellowship recipient or control or monitor the recipient’s work.

 Students are eligible to apply to the Fellowship Program in the spring semester of their graduating year.
 The application process is competitive, and successful candidates will be selected by a faculty committee on the basis of a demonstrated interest in a government or public interest career.
 The Selection Committee may consider a student’s academic achievement, extra-curricular activities, and/or participation in the law school’s bar preparation program in the selection process.
-Consideration may also be given to whether the student has secured a fellowship placement.
+Strong consideration will be given to whether the student has secured a fellowship placement.
 In-person interviews may be scheduled, as well.
 For consideration, the following items must be submitted:

-- Cover letter, which should include a personal statement describing the candidate’s interest in the Fellowship, any experience that would position the student well for the program, and how the candidate envisions the Fellowship positioning him/herself for a career in the government or public interest sector.
+- Cover letter, which should include a personal statement describing the candidate’s interest in the Fellowship, any experience that would position the student well for the program, how the candidate envisions the Fellowship positioning him/herself for a career in the government or public interest sector, and what efforts have been made by the student to secure a placement.

 - Copy of candidate’s transcript (may be unofficial).